thiwaK/ZLT_S10_CPE/README.md

 ---

-This repository provides an in-depth technical walkthrough for modding the ZLT S10 4G LTE Router, which is powered by the ZX297520V3E SoC.
-Whether you're a security researcher, embedded systems enthusiast, or simply exploring how to unlock and debrand carrier-locked devices, this guide offers a comprehensive roadmap from gaining shell access to parsing raw firmware dumps.
+<tt> This repository provides an in-depth technical walkthrough for modding the ZLT S10 4G LTE Router, which is powered by the ZX297520V3E SoC.
+Whether you're a security researcher, embedded systems enthusiast, or simply exploring how to unlock and debrand carrier-locked devices, this guide offers a comprehensive roadmap from gaining shell access to parsing raw firmware dumps. </tt>

+---

 ![\*Device Image\*](/assets/images/ZLT_S10.png)